momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 }
 ```

-The name your assign to the variable `MOMENTO_BACKEND` can be anything you want, just make sure that your HTTP endpoint corresponds to the region where you created your Momento Cache.
-This is the HTTP we copied from the Momento Console.
+You can set the variable `MOMENTO_BACKEND` to any string value.
+Make sure that your HTTP endpoint corresponds to the region where you created your Momento Cache.
+This is the HTTP endpoint value we copied from the Generate Token output on the Momento Console.

 **Note**: for production environments, the Momento auth token should be saved in a [Fastly Secret Store](https://developer.fastly.com/reference/api/services/resources/secret-store/).
 However, this is a feature currently restricted to beta users, so this example saves the auth token in a [Config Store](https://developer.fastly.com/reference/api/services/resources/config-store/) along with the other values specified in the `secrets.json`.